 Treatment of both conditions starts with making the correct diagnosis and then first line treatment with specialized supportive bracing.
 Anti-inflammatory medications can help, but only use under the advice of your doctor if needed longer than a few days.
 Cortisone injections are very effective even though they often have a bad public reputation.
 Injections can especially control arthritis symptoms in the hand and wrist for many months or years prior to needing surgery.
 It is very important to see a hand specialist if numbness, tingling, or radiating pain in the hand are occurring because nerve damage can occur if left untreated for a long time.

 Most importantly, remember that an orthopedic surgeon, in this case a hand and upper extremity surgeon, is best able to properly diagnose and offer non-operative treatments prior to doing any surgery.

-Dr. Zimmer is the founding director of Ohio Hand Center with locations in Chardon, Mentor and Solon.
+Dr. Zimmer is the founding director of Ohio Hand Center with locations in Beachwood, Chardon, Concord, Westlake and Willoughby.
 For more information, or to make an appointment call 844-542-6363.

 The Ohio Hand Center provides care for the hand, wrist, elbow and shoulder treating conditions such as fractures, sports injuries, arthritis, carpal tunnel syndrome, tennis elbow and many other painful disorders.
 Patients receive expert diagnosis, imaging and testing; advanced surgical services and rehabilitation.
 Both traumatic and arthritic conditions are treated with the latest reconstructive and arthroscopic techniques.
 Non-operative care is always the first line of treatment before considering any surgery.